-The SQL execution panel basically enables the user to run any SQL command in the server.
-There are additional features that permits to load and save SQL commands, perform text searches in the loaded command set, use code snippets, access a history of executed instructions and export the results of commands to a file in CSV format for later usage in third party softwares.
+The SQL execution panel allows the user to run any SQL command on the server.
+There are additional features that permit loading and saving SQL commands, performing text searches in the loaded command set, using code snippets, accessing a history of executed instructions, and exporting the results of commands to a file in CSV format for later usage in any third-party software.

 Output.
 All their functions will be detailed shortly.
 Continuing to describe the widget, in the top-right corner a string denoting the currently managed database is displayed in the form

 @server:port helping to avoid running commands on the wrong server.
-Finally, the portion at bottom is reserved for the commands results that may be a grid of data or a message, as well the command history panel.
-The actions of this widget are detailed as following:
+Finally, the portion at the bottom is reserved for the results of the commands which may be a grid of data or a message, as well as the command history panel.
+The actions of this widget are detailed as follows: